 This page aims to provide you with information to help you prepare for your Day surgery procedure.

-• If you are a smoker, please stop smoking as soon as you can as it reduces a risk of developing various complications after your operation.
+• If you are a smoker, you are advised to please stop smoking as soon as you can as it reduces a risk of developing various complications after your operation.
 Obtain smoking cessation advice from your G.P.

 • Please stop taking any complementary or alternative medications, one week before admission